NYSED Community Health Center Contact List

 Professional Dental Organizations

-American Dental Association-(ADA) is the oldest and largest national dental society in the world.
-Since then, the ADA has grown to become the leading source of oral health related information for dentists and their patients.
+Is the oldest and largest national dental society in the world.
+Since then, the ADA has grown to become the leading source of oral health-related information for dentists and their patients.

 Dental Resources for Students with Special Health Care Needs